GDPR Implications for Market Research

 What has been the impact and consequences of GDPR for marketing research?

 During the first year of GDPR, the reporting of data breaches has skyrocketed.
 Studies show that prior to GDPR, the EU received about 20,000 data breach reports per year.
-In 2019 there were approximately 160,000 data breaches reported according to the DLA Piper GDPR Data Breach Survey 2020 and issuing 114 million in fines.
+In the most recent 2021 aggregate report, it reveals there have been more than 281,000 data breach notifications since the application of GDPR on 25 May 2018 with Germany (77,747), The Netherlands (66,527 and the UK (30,536) topping the table for the number of data breaches notified to regulators.

 This increases consumer awareness, helps individuals take proactive steps in protecting their personal data, gives regulators information regarding the problem, and provides technology companies data that they can use to prevent breaches in the future.
 The success in breach reporting has fueled other countries’ efforts in setting up their own notification policies and systems.